 Traditional communication mechanisms have necessitated going via the operating system kernel to ensure protection.
 Recent network interface cards (NIC) such as Myrinet, provide sufficient capabilities/intelligence, whereby they are able to monitor regions of memory for messages to become available, and directly stream them out onto the network without being explicitly told to do so by the operating system.
 Similarly, an incoming message is examined by the NIC, and directly transferred to the corresponding application receive buffers in memory (even if that process is not currently scheduled on the host CPU).
-From an application's point of view, sending translates to appending a message to a queue in a region of its virtual address space (called an endpoint), and receiving translates to (waiting and) dequeuing a message from its endpoint.
-To avoid interrupt processing costs, the waiting is usually implemented as polling (busywait).
-Experimental implementations of variations of this mechanism on different hardware platforms have demonstrated end-to-end (application-to-application) latencies of 10-20 microseconds for short messages [18, 19, 13], while most traditional kernel-based mechanisms are an order of magnitude more expensive.
+From an application's point of view, sending translates to appending a message to a queue in memory, and receiving translates to (waiting and) dequeuing a message from memory.
+To avoid interrupt processing costs, the waiting is usually implemented as polling (busy-wait).
+Experimental implementations of variations of this mechanism on different hardware platforms have demonstrated end-to-end (application-to-application) latencies of 10-20 microseconds for short messages, while most traditional kernel-based mechanisms are an order of magnitude more expensive.
+User-level messaging is achieved without compromising protection since each process can only access its own send/receive buffers (referred to as an endpoint).
+Thus, virtual memory automatically provides protected access to the network.
+Several ULNs [43, 44, 27, 2] based on variations of this paradigm have been developed.